lamensje/Powershell-Script-Collection/README.md

 Temporairly allows driver installation to user, adds printer with driver, then restricts printer driver installation to administrators again for security.

+# FixNetworkShareNames

+Removes (\\<IP Address of share>) from the network share name, which gets reset after a big windows feature upgrade.

 # FixOutlookShortcut

 Replaces Outlook shortcut in start menu for the current user with the right file path (32 or 64 bit), depending on what's installed on the computer.